-This 2-day module addresses today’s economic volatility and geo-political shifts.
-Highly interactive, it’s geared to help directors understand decisions in the broader scope of information and possibilities.
+This 1.5-day module addresses financial direction in strategy within today's economic volatility and geo-political shifts.
+Highly interactive, it’s geared to help directors understand financial decisions and enterprise risk management in the broader scope of information and possibilities.

 Highly interactive, this 1.5-day module focuses on high-profile subjects such as CEO succession, executive compensation, talent management and crisis management.
 Case studies spark healthy dialogue.

 Gettysburg Leadership Experience